10 Best Shared Hosting Providers for 2022

 One reason InterServer sets a limit on new clients is support.
 Newcomers usually need assistance, and this helps the support team dedicate enough time.

-The support staff is helpful, but not as well-trained as that of the best shared web hosting providers.
+The support staff is helpful, but not as well-trained as that of the leading web hosting providers.

 At least partly, support seems to have been outsourced overseas.
 Consequently, it takes more time for complicated issues to get resolved.